- Entertainment and Media»

 (Century Media Records, 2015) 12 tracks, Run time: 53:15

-There's no need to re-hash Queensryche's acrimonious 2012 split with vocalist Geoff Tate and their subsequent re-birth with new singer Todd LaTorre anymore.
-The gory details of that ugly musical divorce have been well-documented on any number of rock and metal magazines and websites over the past several years.
-(If, however, you've walked in during the middle of the Tate/LaTorre movie and need to get up to speed on the saga, you can always check out my previous Hub on Queensryche here.
+I don't think there's any need to re-hash Queensryche's acrimonious 2012 split with vocalist Geoff Tate, and their subsequent re-birth with new singer Todd LaTorre, anymore.
+The gory details of that ugly musical divorce were well-documented across the internet over the past several years.
+(If, however, you've walked in during the middle of the Tate/LaTorre movie and need to get up to speed on the saga, you can always check out my previous article on Queensryche here.
 End shameless plug.)
-The important thing is that in 2015, both sides have moved on and both are producing new music.
-Geoff Tate's new band, who are now known as "Operation: Mindcrime," released their debut, The Key, via Frontiers Records in September - the first in what is expected to be a trilogy (!) of concept albums.
-Meanwhile, Queensryche have returned with their second volume of new material since the split, titled Condition Human, which was released on October 2 through Century Media Records.
+The important thing is that both sides have moved on and both are producing new music.
+Geoff Tate's new band, who are now known as "Operation: Mindcrime," released their debut, The Key, via Frontiers Records in 2015 - the first in what is expected to be a trilogy (!) of concept albums.
+Meanwhile, Queensryche returned with their second volume of new material since the split, titled Condition Human, which was released in October 2015 through Century Media Records.

 "Arrow of Time"